 “So what do you want?
 You want a paper that you can almost understand, [where] the cognitive frameworks that you understand are sufficient for you to take the next steps into the unknown, and the paper will inform you of that.
 Books do that.
 Movies do that.
 Conversations do that.
 Even lines of thought do that.
 If they’re at exactly the right level of complexity for you they’re going to engage you.”

 A good story.
-It’ll stick with me next time the symbol shows up.
+It’ll stick with me next time the symbol crops up.